dongliu/traveler/views/docs/template/discrepancy.md

 ### Discrepancy template

-As the name suggests, the discrepancy template is for a quality assurance (QA) like process.
-When the process specified in a traveler reaches the stage of completion or milestone, a QA personal will check if the data collected meets the expectation.
-If not, it is a discrepancy.
-In most cases, a discrepancy will require a correction.
-When a correction finishes, the traveler is updated, and the new result will be check again.
-By recording each instance of discrepancy, the team will have better understanding of the process, e.g. which part of the process is more error prone, which might lead to an improvement of the process.
+A discrepancy template can be used for a quality assurance (QA) like process.
+It is owned by the QA process owner, who has the responsibility to verify the result of a traveler.
+When a traveler is ready for quality assurance, a QA personal will check if the result meets the expectation.
+A discrepancy is logged if the work does not pass QA, which will be followed by a correction.
+The correction will be recorded in the traveler with data updates.
+Then a new QA iteration can be triggered.

-A traveler cannot be created from a released discrepancy template.
-In order to use a release discrepancy template, it has to be attached to a released normal template.
+A released discrepancy template cannot used solely without being attached to a released normal template when creating a traveler.